Shopping Cart

 The hallmark of my work, constant across the modalities of my practice, is that I do my best to understand my clients in terms of their own experience.
 I offer my genuine presence and empathy as we undertake a collaborative process that's based on their agenda, not mine.

-In 1992, I was part of a group of therapists who founded the Toronto Institute for Relational Psychotherapy (www.tirp.ca).
-I have retired from teaching, but I continue to supervise psychotherapists and clinical social workers in the community.
+In 1992, I was part of a group of therapists who founded the Toronto Institute for Relational Psychotherapy.
+I retired from teaching in 2019, but I continue to supervise psychotherapists and clinical social workers in the community.
 In 2000, I completed a PhD in Philosophy of Education from the University of Toronto.
-I’ve written two books, one called Relational Psychotherapy: A Primer (2003, 2015).
-The second book is called Understanding and Treating Chronic Shame: A Relational/Neurobiological Approach ( 2015).
-A second edition, under the title Understanding and Treating Chronic Shame: Healing Right Brain Relational Trauma (2022), expands to consider issues of societal oppression, trauma, and polarization from the perspective of deeply rooted and disavowed societal shame.
-It also offers a new chapter that focuses on the diagnosis and treatment of several different forms of chronic shame.
+I’ve written two books, Relational Psychotherapy: A Primer (2003, expanded second edition, 2015) and Understanding and Treating Chronic Shame: A Relational/Neurobiological Approach ( 2015).
+A second expanded edition is published under the title Understanding and Treating Chronic Shame: Healing Right Brain Relational Trauma (2022).

 Because I believe that therapists must know themselves well in order to practice well, I have spent many years in my own personal psychotherapy, which has also been its own reward.
 Because I believe that therapists should not practice in isolation, I seek consultation regularly.